When should I apply?

 Documents required to obtain a stamp in your passport (i.e. formal requirements)

-- Application completed in accordance with the instructions in 1 copy (application to be downloaded).
-The form can be also obtained at any of our offices.
+- Application form - fill in the on-line application or fill in the application in accordance with the instructions in 1 copy (application to be downloaded).

 - 4 photographs,